Sh-31/NeuraLearn-ML-Server-QG-RAG-Pipeline/README.md

     }
   }
 ```
-- You can test the script by navigating to `Test/request_test.py`.
+- You can utilize the test script by navigating to `Test/request_test.py`.
 Simply uncomment any satisfied endpoint as shown below to execute the corresponding test:

 ![Test Script Example](https://github.com/user-attachments/assets/0c35a313-f3b1-4301-9037-79582e9f1eaf)